 To say that Edinburgh is expensive is an understatement.
 As the capital city of Scotland, it has every right to be, but my wallet would disagree.
 Finding something that is close to the center of town, near public transit to take day trips, family-friendly and affordable is a tough sell.
 We did manage to find one great hotel that turned out to be an apartment.
-We even canceled our plans out of town and stayed here for the whole week.
-Booking.com also made it easy to continue our stay at a cheaper rate than the hotel we canceled in Glasgow.
+We even cancelled our plans out of town and stayed here for the whole week.
+Booking.com also made it easy to continue our stay at a cheaper rate than the hotel we cancelled in Glasgow.

 If you’re looking for the others posts in the Ultimate Travel Guide to Edinburgh Series, we’ll link to them as they are available!

 To which I earn a small commission, at zero cost to you!

 Across the street is a Tesco grocery store.
 It isn’t huge and can get fairly busy in the evening when everyone else is stocking up on goods after a successful day of touring, but they had enough for us to be comfortable for 7 days and it didn’t cost us a fortune.

 Technically, we could have walked everywhere.
 The Royal Mile is only 2 km from the hotel and The Hard Rock Cafe (the second furthermost place we visited), is 2.1 km from the hotel.
 The Royal Botanical Gardens is technically 3.5 km from the hotel so I would suggest taking transit to visit here, especially in winter, with the kids.
 To put this into perspective, I generally walk 1.9km to drop my kid off at school when I don’t get lazy and take the bus.
 The walk in downtown Edinburgh is much nicer, though has more twists and turns, than my daily walk to and from school.